harlekoy/laravel-apidocs/readme.md

 Here's the plan for what's coming:

-- [ ] Add support for API Docs custom path
+- [x] Add support for API Docs custom path
 - [ ] Add transition effect for groups and endpoints accordion
 - [ ] Add a way to edit API Docs groups and endpoints in its the web interface
 - [ ] Add tests.
+- [ ] Add validation for required parameters

 ## License